tpascarella/sr50/docs/intro.md

 sidebar_position: 1
 ---

+# Intro

-# The Whole Point is to Get Your Time Back #
+## The Whole Point is to Get Your Time Back

 Time is the only resource you can't buy more of.
 It is for this reason that the *whole point* of personal finance is to get to a place where you never need to trade your time for money again.